 Popular singing star Chen Gexin was born in Shanghai.
 His original name was Chen Changshou.
 Shanghai in those days was renowned as the cultural capital of China and held center stage for artists.
 It was the epicenter of drama, movies, and song and dance.
 Chen Gexin was a musical genius.
-He never studied music professionally in his life, but with a keen interest in music and an innate talent, he grew to become a legend in the Shanghai musical circles.
+He never studied music professionally in his life, but with a keen interest in music and his innate talent, he grew to become a legend in the Shanghai musical circles.

 In 1930, Chen joined the Mingyue Song and Dance Company as a piano teacher.
 The troupe was founded by Lai Kamfai, the father of Chinese pop music.
 It was home to some of the most famous singers and performers of the 1930s and 1940s, such as Zhou Xuan, who was a member of the troupe.

 It was also during this year that Chen Gexin met Miss Jin Jiaoli, a wealthy girl who loved art.
-Eventually Chen won the heart of this beautiful woman.
+Eventually, Chen won the heart of this beautiful woman.
 A happy marriage inspired Chen Gexin’s music, and for many years after his marriage, he was at the peak of his composing skills and abilities.
 He is known for composing many popular songs with melodies that were so easy for the public to sing along with, such as Forever Smiling, dedicated to his wife Jiaoli, as well as Phoenix in Flight and Shanghai by Night.

 Chen Gexin blended and popularized Chinese and Western melodies